antaresproject/docs/docs/services/logs.md

 ## Introduction

-Logger is a set of functionalities that enables the monitoring of the actions taken by the users of the system as well as the system itself as well as processes connected with it.
+Logger is a set of functionalities which enables following the actions undertaken by the users of the system as well as the system itself and processes which are connected with it.

 ## An example

-A standard mechanism offered by the Laravel environment based on collecting the logs into a file is used inside the system:
+A standard mechanism made accessible by the Laravel environment based on collecting logs into a file is used inside the system:

 ```php
 try {